-You will receive intensive instruction in Spanish through the program's three-credit language course.
-Based on in-country evaluation, you will be placed in intensive classes and obtain additional language practice during the homestays, lectures, and field visits.
+Receive intensive instruction in Spanish through the three-credit language course.
+Based on an in-country evaluation, you will be placed in intensive classes and obtain additional language practice during the homestays, lectures, and field visits.
 Language courses are delivered in interactive, small-group formats; there are typically no more than seven students to a class.
-Additionally, you will be encouraged to take advantage of the myriad daily opportunities presented by a Spanish-speaking environment, which provides a source of constant learning.
-You will be encouraged to go to the theater and enjoy other cultural offerings in Buenos Aires.
+You will be encouraged to take advantage of the myriad daily opportunities in a Spanish-speaking environment that provide a source of constant learning.
+You will also be encouraged to go to the theater and enjoy other cultural offerings.

 Previous college-level coursework and/or other significant preparation in social work, political economy, development studies, or Latin American studies, as assessed by SIT.
 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT.